The Authorization System

 Audit Defense Brief

-Every one of these decisions will be read again.
+Every one of these decisions will be reviewed again.
+The question is whether the record survives the second reading.

 The agency comes back for evidence.